draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-07-15-blog-tour-the-double-life-of-daisy-hemmings.md

 ---
 date: 2022-07-15
 layout: post
-title: "Blog tour: The Double Life of Daisy Hemmings by Jo Nadin"
+title: "Blog tour: The Double Life of Daisy Hemmings by Joanna Nadin"
 excerpt: "<cite>The Double Life of Daisy Hemmings</cite> is a vivid and fascinating read that made me think about identity, class, and literary tradition."
 featured-image: /images/the-double-life-of-daisy-hemmings.jpg
 ---